FAR-Lab/Interactive-Lab-Hub/Lab 2/prep.md

 <img src="https://github.com/FAR-Lab/Developing-and-Designing-Interactive-Devices/wiki/images/pi_imager_os_select.png" alt="choose os" height="200" />

 3. Click the gear icon on the bottom right to open Advanced Settings.
-In here, you need to make three changes:
+In here, you need to make two changes:
 - change the "hostname" to something unique
 - set the password for user "pi" to something unique to you that you can remember
-- configure wireless LAN with your home WiFi SSID and password

 4. Eject or unmount the microSD card reader, and then remove the SD card from the reader and reinsert it into SD card slot on the Pi: it is located on the bottom (silver rectangle on the right).